mrkamel/spreadshirt_client/README.md

 def current_basket
   return @current_basket if @current_basket

-  # Use the spreadshirt's basket uuid as a cookie to retrieve the basket
+  # Use spreadshirt's basket id stored in a cookie to retrieve the basket
   @current_basket = Basket.find_by_spreadshirt_id(cookies[:spreadshirt_basket_id])
   @current_basket ||= Basket.create! # Create the basket as it doesn't exist yet